Beth McKee: Solo career

-Swamp Sistas
+Swamp Sistas foundation

 McKee's music has found a resonance with a community and 501(c)3 non-profit organization that she established, dubbed Swamp Sistas La La Foundation.
 In 2010, McKee established a Facebook group.
 Membership in the Facebook group exceeded 1,300 members in June 2012.
 In 2016, numbers had risen to 2,600.

 The grassroots organization has a two-fold mission of community service and supporting women in the arts.
 McKee describes her perceptions of the group: "We have one foot in our roots, one foot pointed ahead, we celebrate what we have in common and learn from each other about what we don't."

 With the help of the Swamp Sistas, McKee hosts a roving musical festival called the Swamp Sistas La La, a modern twist on the traditional Louisiana Creole houseparty to raise funds for a communal cause.
 In 2015, McKee help a Swamp Sista La La in Orlando as part of the Fringe Festival to support the Second Harvest Food Bank, The PEAS Foundation, and The Fresh Stop Bus.